reliable-ai/participatory-multiverse/README.md

-# Participatory Multiverse Simulation
+# Participatory Multiverse

-This repository holds the code for the simulation of the *multiverse* analysis conducted in the paper **Preventing Harmful Data Practices by using Participatory Input to Navigate the Machine Learning Multiverse** by Jan Simson, Fiona Draxler, Samuel Mehr and Christoph Kern.
+This repository holds the code for the simulation of the *multiverse analysis* conducted in the paper **Preventing Harmful Data Practices by using Participatory Input to Navigate the Machine Learning Multiverse** by Jan Simson, Fiona Draxler, Samuel Mehr and Christoph Kern.

+The repository also contains the code for the interactive analysis of country-level data from the paper.
+The interactive analysis can be viewed at: [https://reliable-ai.github.io/participatory-multiverse/](https://reliable-ai.github.io/participatory-multiverse/).
+Its code is locateted in the directory [`interactive-analysis/`](./interactive-analysis).

 This branch holds an updated version of the codebase, using newer versions of Python and respective packages.
 The original code used for the paper can be found on the `original` branch.
 The original Docker image used to run analyses can be found at [`ghcr.io/reliable-ai/participatory-multiverse:original-image`](https://github.com/reliable-ai/participatory-multiverse/pkgs/container/participatory-multiverse/341904979?tag=original-image).